On October 1 I plan on applying for my next credit card, and I have a total of five cards that are on my radar in the short term.

 Citi Double Cash

 In the past week, the Citi® Double Cash Card added a new benefit that makes this my new favorite credit card for everyday spending.
-This no annual fee card offers 1% cash back when you make a purchase and 1% cash back when you pay for that purchase.
+This no annual fee card offers 1% cash back when you make a purchase and 1% cash back when you pay for that purchase (in the form of ThankYou points).

 Now those rewards can be converted into ThankYou points at the rate of one cent per point, if you have either the Citi Premier or Citi Prestige.
 In other words, this card will offer 2x ThankYou points per dollar spent (after paying off the bill), which is incredible.
 This will be my new go-to card for everyday spending.